AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 Take a a little break, since the installation might take a few minutes.

 If running on Windows 11, the Ubuntu distro should be installed by default.
 If so create a Linux username and password.
-That's it.
+I would suggest to set easy password like single space.

 For Windows 10 users proceed with the Distro installation as following.